peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A CBOR object generated from the given number.
+* A CBOR object generated from the specified number.

 ### FromObject

-    @Deprecated public static CBORObject FromObject(float value) Generates a CBOR object from a 32-bit floating-point number.
+    @Deprecated public static CBORObject FromObject(float value)

+Generates a CBOR object from a 32-bit floating-point number.

 **Parameters:**